-- 1. This report represents an analysis of St. Vincent and the Grenadines' (SVG) progress that has been made with regard to correcting the deficiencies that were identified by the IMF in its Third Detailed Assessment Report (DAR) since the last follow-up report in May 2013.
-This is the seventh follow-up report and it is based on the information that SVG provided to the Secretariat on August 2013.
-Pursuant to the November 2012 Plenary decision that countries in the Expedited follow-up process achieve substantial progress on outstanding reforms and fully comply with all outstanding Core and Key Recommendations by November 2013, this report will also focus on those Core and Key Recommendations which were rated as LC. - 2.
-Based on the conclusions of this analysis however, it is being recommended that SVG be advanced to the second stage of Enhanced follow-up. - 3.
+- 1. This report represents an analysis of the progress that St. Vincent and the Grenadines' (SVG) has made with regard to correcting the deficiencies that were identified by the IMF in its Third Detailed Assessment Report (DAR), since the last follow-up report in October 2013.
+This is the eight follow-up report and it is based on the information that SVG provided to the Secretariat in February and April, 2014.
+Pursuant to the November 2013 Plenary decision, SVG would remain on enhanced follow-up and would be given six (6) additional months to enact pending legislation and report to the May 2014 Plenary. - 2.
 SVG received ratings of PC and NC on eight (8) of the sixteen (16) Core and Key Recommendations respectively as follows: